This page is something in the nature of a virtual gallery of Lusitania memorabilia.

 Copies of letters sent to us by Mr Colin Scott’.

-Etta) Carson while onboard the Lusitania as she waited at berth in New York to depart
+Henrietta Etta) Carson while onboard the Lusitania as she waited at berth in New

-the ship was sunk by torpedo off the coast of Ireland.
-Etta Carson never made it home
+sunk by torpedo off the coast of Ireland.
+Etta Carson never made it home to

 Click on image for full size